Japan

 Age Requirement

-2019 January term: April 2, 2001 to April 1, 2003.
-All other programs: April 2, 2002 and April 1, 2004.
-Students applying for the summer program who do not meet this age requirement will be considered for admission on a case-by-case basis.
-Students applying for a semester or year program who will graduate from high school before the start of their program will not be considered for admission.
+• Students applying for the semester program who will graduate from high school before the start of their program will not be considered for admission.

 Language

 Japanese.
-Previous language study is not required.
+One year of previous language study is required for Japan long-term programs.
 A Japanese correspondence course is included in program tuition for long-term program participants.

 Tuition Includes